I am a residential and commercial contractor by trade I love to design and build homes, I favour refurbishing old homes.

 - Use structural particle board sheathing or, if the appearance suits your taste, a structural siding such as textured plywood.

 - When appropriate, use adhesive and modern fasteners such as framing hardware, cement coated nails, ring shank nails, and so forth to ensure a stronger wall, floor, or roof.
 Saving pennies on these items is pound foolish.

 Tradition holds that walls are made of 2 x 4 wooden studs spaced 16 inches apart.
-This method is so ingrained in building lore than any amendment to it is met with stubborn resistance.
+This method is so ingrained in building lore that any amendment to it is met with stubborn resistance.

 But improved materials and an increased understanding of stresses have allowed carpenters to build strong walls in other ways.
-The traditional design for framing walls 2 x 4's 16 inches on center, was developed when lumber was roughly cut, ungraded, often not dried, and attached with old fashioned nails.
+The traditional design for framing walls 2 x 4's 16 inches on center, was developed when lumber was roughly cut, ungraded, often not dried, and attached with old-fashioned nails.
 Many carpenters frame walls ( and floors and roofs ) as if they were still using these old materials and refer to their method as the right way or called quality framing.

 We insert a caution here, however.
-Generally, the cost saving methods I recommend have been promoted by the national research and government agencies over the past 20 years.
+Generally, the cost-saving methods I recommend have been promoted by the national research and government agencies over the past 20 years.
 But may not be appropriate for all applications, or even approved by the local building code.
-Where loads are heavy, because of heavy equipment on floors or buildup of snow on the roof, these methods may not be sufficient.
+Where loads are heavy, because of heavy equipment on floors or the buildup of snow on the roof, these methods may not be sufficient.
 In addition, never build less substantially than the local building code requires.
 Ask an inspector if the method you choose is acceptable, either as a method specified in the code or as an equivalent.
 If the inspector says no, abide by the decision or appeal it.

 Load Bearing Walls